 Results

-Overall, 19% of information relevant to prescribing to older patients was available and applicable.
+Overall, 19% of information, relevant to prescribing to older patients according to the ICH E7 guideline ,was available and applicable.
 The Belgian Repertorium provided the least information (7%), the PDR the most (47%).
 Information about the nature of the studied population was provided least frequently (14%) and information about drug-drug interactions most frequently (49%).
 Most available information was applicable, except for information about age-related differences in adverse effects and the need for monitoring in renal impairment.

 Conclusions